 “The new Cuban art grew up in the supercharged and conflicting currents of revolution, sometimes tracking to its optimism and at others scalded by it,” writes Rachel Weiss in the introduction to her book To and from Utopia in the New Cuban Art (Minneapolis: University of Minnesota Press, 2010), published here as context for the exhibition Adiós Utopia.
-For more on Weiss’s book and the importance of utopia as a lens for understanding contemporary Cuban art, look for a conversation between Weiss and the Walker’s Olga Viso, a museum consultant on the exhibition, next week at Walker Reader.
+For more on Weiss’s book and the importance of utopia as a lens for understanding contemporary Cuban art, read a Walker Reader exclusive, a discussion on the term utopia between Weiss and Olga Viso, a museum consultant on the exhibition.

 The Museum of the Revolution, occupying what was formerly Fulgencio Batista’s presidential palace, incarnates the process at the heart of Cuba’s history.
 Celia Sánchez, longtime companion to Fidel Castro and the first woman to take up arms in the guerrilla struggle, was instrumental in founding the museum.
 Raúl Castro, Fidel’s brother and head of the country’s armed forces since the beginning, established it by military decree on December 12, 1959: the museum was therefore one of the first institutions established after the revolutionary triumph.
 What one notices about the museum is that it holds the epic and the abject in continual oscillation: it is a museum of bits and tatters that lie alongside the armaments and campaign maps, an odd and poignant crescendo of history and sentiments.
 It is, in this sense, a relic of another time, when the Revolution itself was felt on such intimate terms.